 David Boratav translated the report into French, and Ilaria Allegrozzi, Jean-Sébastien Sépulchre, officer in the Africa division, and Peter Huvos, French web editor, reviewed the French version of the report.
 Janna Kyllastinen, senior producer, and Ifé Fatunase, multimedia director, produced and edited the video that accompanies the report.
 Laetitia Bader, Horn of Africa Director, recorded the voice-over for the video.

-Grace Choi, Director of Publications and Information Design, and Travis Carr, publications/photography coordinator provided support for the selection and layout of the photographs in the report.
 Josh Lyons, director of geospatial analysis, Carolina Jordá Álvarez, geospatial analyst, and Gaby Ivens, Head of Open Source Research, Digital Investigations Lab, conducted video verification and spatial analysis of satellite data for the report.

 We are grateful for the work, guidance and support provided by Hélène Zogbelemou, human rights activist, Kolignan Guilavogui, both in Nzérékoré, and by civil society activist Mohamed Barry, in Conakry.